 Corporate and Personal Insolvency

 - Budniok v.
-The Adjudicator, Insolvency Service (22 February 2017) – advised and represented the Adjudicator in one of the first ever appeals under the new debtor’s bankruptcy regime which came into force on 6 April 2016 under ss.
+The Adjudicator, Insolvency Service (22 February 2017) – advised and represented the Adjudicator in the leading authority on appeals under the new debtor’s bankruptcy regime which came into force on 6 April 2016 under ss.
 263H-O, Insolvency Act 1986.

 - Frosdick v.
 Secretary of State for BEIS & the Official Receiver EWHC 3008 (Ch) – acted for the Secretary of State for BEIS and the Official Receiver on a successful strike out application of a claim for negligence and breach of duties under ss.287(3), 289 and 315, Insolvency Act 1986.